A hand holding a rosary, with the miraculous medal on show

 Hello there Mary-loving friends!
 Sometimes we feel daunted by the Rosary because we think it’s a very long prayer.
-But how long does it take to pray the Rosary?
+But in reality: how long does it take to pray the Rosary?

-You could say it’s a fairly brisk prayer.
+You could say the Rosary is a fairly brisk prayer.
 One Rosary is merely 5 Meditations on the life of Christ, each of which is accompanied by 1 Our Father, 10 Hail Marys and 1 Glory Be.

 For the 5 Meditations, therefore, that’s a total of 5 Our Fathers, 50 Hail Marys and 5 Glory Bes.
 That’s one Rosary.
 The Church recommends merely one Rosary a day.